Langer says Australia in ‘better place’ after talks

 Langer came under intense scrutiny in the wake of recent consecutive white-ball series losses to the West Indies and Bangladesh, with friction over his intense leadership and mood swings again resurfacing.

+He was forced to address negative feedback earlier this year when discontent surfaced about his “headmaster-like” leadership.
+Langer said criticism came with not winning.

-Langer said: “We have had a rough trot in recent times but we retained the Ashes only a little while ago and were ranked No.1 in Test and T20 cricket not that long ago.
-Get back to winning and you won’t hear about anything else.”
+“When you win, everyone is happy and gets on with things but when you are losing, that is when the finger-pointing starts and people look for excuses,” he said.
+“We have had a rough trot in recent times but we retained the Ashes only a little while ago and were ranked No.1 in Test and T20 cricket not that long ago.